High Surf Advisory issued for Mayaguez and Vicinity by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for West Side Mountains South of 198 by NWS
+Winter Weather Advisory issued for Lander Foothills, Wind River Basin by NWS

-Effective: 2022-12-10 18:54:00 PST Expires: 2022-12-10 22:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: West Side Mountains South of 198 WIND ADVISORY REMAINS IN EFFECT UNTIL 10 PM PST THIS EVENING * WHAT...South winds 20 to 30 mph with gusts around 50 mph. * WHERE...West Side Mountains South of 198. * WHEN...Until 10 PM PST this evening. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
+Effective: 2022-12-12 17:00:00 MST Expires: 2022-12-14 06:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Lander Foothills; Wind River Basin WINTER WEATHER ADVISORY IN EFFECT FROM 5 PM MONDAY TO 6 AM MST WEDNESDAY * WHAT...Snow expected.
+Total snow accumulations of 3 to 6 inches.
+Winds gusting as high as 35 mph Monday night. * WHERE...Wind River Basin and Lander Foothills. * WHEN...From 5 PM Monday to 6 AM MST Wednesday. * IMPACTS...Plan on slippery road and difficult travel conditions.
+Blowing and drifting snow is possible, which would reduce visibility.

 weather.gov